ThomasCluzel/python-image-segmentation/README.md

 If no parameter is given to the algorithm (-p value) the default one is used.

+A gui is also available by launching the file "guipicture2avatar.pyw".

 ### List of available algorithms

 * _pre_: Performs a threshold on each band of the picture